preciofishbone/OmniaDocs/tenant-management/tutorials/index.rst

 .. image:: tutorial-example.png

-When creating a Tutorial, there can be either a Wizard or a Tooltip tutorial available for the page, so the first step is always to select this.
+When creating a Tutorial, there can be either a Wizard or a Tooltip Tutorial available for the page, so the first step is always to select this.

 .. image:: wizard-or-tooltip.png

 Common options
 **************
-The following options are availble for both Wizard and Tooltip Tutorials.
+The following options are available for both Wizard and Tooltip Tutorials.

 Use the these icons to go to another Tutorial step:

 .. image:: wizard-step-new.png

-The number of dots in the middle indicates the number of steps, in the image above two.
+The number of dots in the middle indicates the number of steps, in the example above, two.

-The following fields and options are available:
+The following fields and options are available both types of Tutorials:

 + **Title**: Add/edit the title for the Wizard step.
 + **Content**: Use this field to add a description.
 Note the bar with layout options.
-+ **Selector**: Here you can see what has been selected for a tool tip.
-Available for

-+ .. image::add-step-button.png Use this button to add a new Tutorial step
++ .. image:: add-step-button.png Use this button to add a new Tutorial step

 Options for a Wizard Tutorial
 *****************************